.png)

 I first started running in 2017 with the goal of completing the Mersey Tunnel 10k in October.
 I’d previously been involved in other sports like rowing and open-water swimming, however running felt like a real challenge and certainly didn’t come naturally to me.
 I kept myself accountable by training with a group of friends on Saturday mornings, slowly increasing the distance but keeping a similar steady pace.
 Very quickly, I found myself hooked and just five months later I was running the Liverpool Half Marathon.
 Fast forward to now, I’ve been a member of PRC for almost 3 years.
 I joined shortly after moving to Prestatyn, to keep myself accountable for regular training, meet new people and feel part of a community.
 Beyond the obvious physical benefits, PRC offers a great social environment, with members from a range of backgrounds and various ages.
 In addition to the weekly training runs, we attend various road and off-road events throughout the year and turning up in club kit with other team members, genuinely creates a real sense of belonging.
 We have an inclusive environment for everyone, regardless of running ability so whether you’re just starting out on your running journey or training for an Ultramarathon, you’re sure to find like-minded people here to support you!

-Marketing, Research & Development Officer & Run Leader
+Marketing, Research & Development Officer, Club Kit Co-ordinator & Run Leader

 Jo Lewis